Skip to main content

 This usually happens when: (1) You're using the wrong webhook secret (test vs live mode), (2) The request body was parsed before verification - use req.rawBody not req.body, or (3) The webhook was sent to a different endpoint than configured.
 Double-check your STRIPE_WEBHOOK_SECRET environment variable.

-How do I test Stripe webhooks?
+How do I test my Stripe webhooks integration?

 With Codehooks.io, you don't need local testing or tunneling tools.
 Just run coho deploy and you have a live public URL in seconds.
 Configure that URL in the Stripe Dashboard, then use Stripe's 'Send test webhook' button or trigger real test events in test mode.
 Check logs with coho logs.